Supply chain responsibility

 Our responsibility and commitment to act sustainably is valid not just within our operations, but extends to our supply chains as well.
 By focusing on environmental and social aspects throughout our supply chains, we can gain long term advantages, principally by reducing risk, reducing cost, and improving our brand value.

 Vattenfall has approximately 30 000 suppliers across our four primary sourcing and purchasing streams: goods and services, commodity fuels; coal, biomass, gas and oil, directly sourced heat fuels, and nuclear fuel.

-Through our supplier engagement strategy, sustainability assessments, and collaborating in specific industry initiatives, we are striving to increase our influence in the supply chain, to strengthen relationships with our suppliers, and to improve our suppliers' sustainability performance.
+Through our supplier engagement strategy, sustainability assessments, and collaboration in specific industry initiatives, we are striving to increase our influence in the supply chain, to strengthen relationships with our suppliers, and to improve our suppliers' sustainability performance.

 Vattenfall’s Code of Conduct and Integrity governs the way Vattenfall communicates and works with our own employees.
-Our Code of Conduct for Suppliers and Partners – CoCfSP defines the company's requirements and expectations of suppliers with respect to sustainability.
-The Code of Conduct for Suppliers and Partners also applies for partners, contractors and subcontractors.
+Our Code of Conduct for Suppliers and Partners (CoCfSP) defines the company's requirements and expectations of suppliers with respect to sustainability.
+From 1 April 2023 CoCfSP also applies to partners, including but not limited to joint ventures and consortium partners.

 Work in progress

 Procurement and business together with support from sustainability experts drive the transition to a fossil free and sustainable supply chain.

 Our vision is to build resilient, sustainable, and competitive supply chains to create sustainable value of the business in close collaboration with a decarbonised and sustainable supply chain.
 We continuously improve our sustainable sourcing and purchasing methods throughout our value chain by developing guidelines, increasing awareness, and standardising processes across our functions and business areas.